chill31/chill31.github.io/README.md

 In here, there's a button after the main header, with the table like icon, when you click on it, it toggles between grid mode and slider mode, the grid mode is to explore all the slides at once, and the slider for one at a time with a clean animation.

+You can select a default display mode through settings to always have it open to that display mode instead of changing it everytime you enter:

+Settings -> Display -> Projects Default Display -> *your display mode*.

 ### Settings Page:
 Customize everything here, you can disable the shortcuts, enable/disable notifications which appear after certain actions, or reset everything back to default.
 Explore the settings page divided into 3 sections.